fwillomitzer/vvaquero_website/content/project/cargo_ants.md

 title = "CargoAnts"

 # Project summary to display on homepage.
-summary = "Cargo handling by Automated Next generation Transportation Systems for ports and terminals."
+summary = "Cargo handling by Automated Next-gen. Transportation Systems for ports and terminals."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "projects/CargoAnts.png"